datascientistasociety/ServiceManual/ProgramsHandbook/SpeakerInvitation.md

-# Invitation To Be a Featured Speaker
+# Featured Speaker Invitation and Code of Ethics

 The Data Scientista Society is seeking volunteer speakers, both for online and local meetings.